October 4, 2019

 GCC negotiates a price of $125 US per tonne for 2/3s of its 2005 production, sharing the highest price ever secured for Canadian hard coking coal.
 The average price in 2004 was $64 per tonne.
 The large increase is due to a global shortage of hard coking coal.

-Correspondence between AWA and GCC Environment Manager concludes that GCC will soon file for further amendment to cover the completion of the pit (Phase 2).
+In November, correspondence between AWA and GCC Environment Manager concludes that GCC will soon file for further amendment to cover the completion of the pit (Phase 2).

-GCC submits an application for the amendment of 2 mine licenses to the EUB for the B2 Phase 2 mine.
+In October, GCC submits an application for the amendment of 2 mine licenses to the EUB for the B2 Phase 2 mine.

 These amendments will include permission for operation of the South Lobe pit, immediately adjacent to the B2 pit Phase 1 activity, and waste rock dump configuration (5 separate waste dumps).